Extractive is not Faithful: An Investigation of Broad Unfaithfulness Problems in Extractive Summarization: Broad Unfaithfulness Problems

-\textbf{Incorrect discourse} happens when a sentence with a discourse linking term (e.g., but, and, also, on one side, meanwhile, etc.)\footnote{We do not consider implicit (without a linking term) discourse relations between sentences because it hardly appears in our data and will cause a lot of annotation ambiguity.} or a discourse unit (usually appears as a sub-sentence) falsely connects to the following or preceding context in the summary, which leads the audience to infer a non-exiting fact, relation, etc. An example of incorrect discourse is shown by Summary 2 in Figure~\ref{fig:unfaithfulness-problems-example}, where \emph{More than 200 climbers have died} falsely connects \emph{to clean up the trash}, which makes readers believe 200 climbers have died because of cleaning up the trash.
+\textbf{Incorrect discourse} happens when a sentence with a discourse linking term (e.g., but, and, also, etc.)\footnote{We do not consider implicit (without a linking term) discourse relations between sentences because it hardly appears in our data and will cause a lot of annotation ambiguity.} or a discourse unit falsely connects to the following or preceding context in the summary, which leads the audience to infer a non-exiting fact, relation, etc. An example is shown by Summary 2 in Figure~\ref{fig:unfaithfulness-problems-example}, where \emph{More than 200 climbers have died} falsely connects \emph{to clean up the trash}, which makes readers believe 200 climbers have died because of cleaning up the trash.
 But in fact, they died attempting to climb the peak.
 This summary is also clearly not entailed by the source.

 \textbf{Incomplete discourse} happens when a sentence with a discourse linking term or a discourse unit has no necessary following or preceding context to complete the discourse.
-Similar to incomplete coreference, summaries with this error are considered entailed, but the broken discourse makes the summary look suspicious and confusing and thus may lead to problematic interpretations.
+Similar to incomplete coreference, summaries with this error are considered entailed, but the broken discourse makes the summary confusing and thus may lead to problematic interpretations.
 An example is shown in Figure~\ref{fig:unfaithfulness-problems-example}.
 Summary 3 starts with \emph{but}, and readers expect to know what leads to this turning, but it is never mentioned.
-Please refer to Figure~\ref{fig:discourse-example} for another example of incomplete discourse that may leave readers with a wrong impression.
+See Figure~\ref{fig:discourse-example} for another example that may leave readers with a wrong impression because of incomplete discourse.